 Ryan’s heart sunk as he stood.
 “Okay.”

 Philippa, the HR rep, invited them into her office.
 "Please, sit."
 They took the chairs in front of her desk as she rounded it to settle in the big chair behind it.

-Jeez, he felt like a condemned criminal whose head was about to be ripped off in the gallows.
+Jeez, he felt like a condemned criminal whose neck was about to be snapped in the gallows.
 He slouched in the chair and crossed his arms.